unoplatform/Uno.CodeGen/doc/Immutable Generation.md

    * **Static members are ok**, as they can only manipulate immutable stuff.
      Same apply for extensions.
-   * **Nested classes not supported**, the class must be directly in its namespace for the generator to happend.
+   * **Nested classes not supported**, the class must be directly in its namespace for the generator to happen.
 1. Property Initializers will become default values in the builder.
    ex:
    ``` csharp